laminas-api-tools/api-tools-hal/README.md

 ### User Configuration

-This module utilizes the top level key `zf-hal` for user configuration.
+This module utilizes the top level key `api-tools-hal` for user configuration.

 #### Key: `renderer`

-This is a configuration array used to configure the `zf-hal` `Hal` view helper/controller plugin.
+This is a configuration array used to configure the `api-tools-hal` `Hal` view helper/controller plugin.
 It consists of the following keys:

 - `default_hydrator` - when present, this named hydrator service will be used as the default